arvidn/libtorrent/docs/manual.rst

-``size`` is the size of the file (in bytes) and ``offset`` is the byte offset of the file within the torrent. i.e. the sum of all the sizes of the files before this one in the file list this one in the file list.
+``size`` is the size of the file (in bytes) and ``offset`` is the byte offset of the file within the torrent. i.e. the sum of all the sizes of the files before it in the list.

 ``orig_path`` is set to 0 in case the path element is an exact copy of that found in the metadata.
 In case the path in the original metadata was